 - Bring in art and gift items that support Orthodox Christian culture and way of life.

-- Recruit volunteers to open the bookstore during the week
+- Consider enlisting volunteers to open the bookstore during the week and advertise–on parish signage, in the local paper and on the website.

 Role of the Missions & Evangelism Ministry